jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 by touching the ``latidude`` and ``longitude`` attributes.

-According to Mantis #0708937, FMG is saving the method used to change the coordinates in the attribute ``location_from`` from device's metadata.
+According to #0708937, FMG is saving the method used to change the coordinates in the attribute ``location_from`` from device's metadata.

 This attribute could have value like ``gui``, ``json``, ``config`` or ``unset``.
 It helps FMG to figure out how to set the coordinates.
 It helps to